-Pimavanserin's selective blockade of the 5-HT{2A} receptor may enable it to be used in two different treatment approaches to improve the therapy for patients with schizophrenia.
-First, we are planning to evaluate the use of pimavanserin between acute psychotic episodes in a Phase II schizophrenia study.
-In this maintenance phase of schizophrenia therapy, we believe that pimavanserin may be desirable to use as a treatment that selectively blocks the 5-HT{2A} receptor and avoids interaction with dopamine receptors, which may be associated with many of the side effects caused by existing antipsychotic drugs.
-We believe that pimavanserin has the potential to be used as a stand-alone treatment to provide a well-tolerated maintenance therapy for schizophrenia patients that results in better compliance compared to existing antipsychotic drugs.

-Second, we believe that pimavanserin may be effective as a co-therapy, together with low doses of existing atypical antipsychotic drugs such as risperidone, to obtain a more optimal balance between 5-HT{2A} receptor blockade and partial dopamine receptor blockade.
+Pimavanserin's selective blockade of the 5-HT2A receptor may enable it to be used in two different treatment approaches to improve the therapy for patients with schizophrenia.
+First, pimavanserin may be used as a co-therapy, together with low doses of existing atypical antipsychotic drugs such as risperidone, to obtain a more optimal balance between 5-HT2A receptor blockade and partial dopamine receptor blockade.
 This co-therapy approach has the potential to result in enhanced efficacy and fewer side effects relative to existing treatments.
+Second, in the maintenance phase of schizophrenia therapy, we believe that it may be desirable to use a treatment that selectively blocks the 5-HT2A receptor and avoids interaction with dopamine receptors, which may be associated with many of the side effects caused by existing antipsychotic drugs.
+Therefore, we believe that pimavanserin also may have the potential to be used as a stand-alone treatment to provide a well-tolerated maintenance therapy for schizophrenia patients that results in better compliance compared to existing antipsychotic drugs.

 We published results in 2012 from an earlier multi-center, double-blind, placebo-controlled Phase II trial designed to evaluate pimavanserin as a co-therapy in patients with schizophrenia.
 The trial results showed several advantages of co-therapy with pimavanserin and a 2 mg, or low, dose of risperidone in patients with schizophrenia.
 These advantages included efficacy comparable to that of a 6 mg, or standard, dose of risperidone, combined with a faster onset of antipsychotic action and an improved side effect profile, including significantly less weight gain, compared to the standard dose of risperidone.
+We are currently planning additional studies for this indication.